vponcelo/Subgesture/README.md

   Run the evolutive optimization and temporal segmentation of the training data using K-Means DTW.

-# testSystem:
+# testHMM:

-  Test the system using a HMM model to learn the training samples (in progress).
+  Test the system learning a HMM model to discretize and learn the training samples